 BENEFITS:

-- The clients engage in a joint activity, giving a positive social experience
+- Engaging in a joint activity gives a positive social experience

 - Listening to familiar songs evokes memories and helps them to communicate, express themselves and make friends

-- Singing and sharing of memories helps to relax them and make them feel happier.
+- Singing and sharing of memories helps relaxation and improves mood

-- Their confidence and sense of worth increases as they sing and play a percussion instrument together in the group
+- Their confidence and sense of worth increases as they sing and play a percussion instrument with others